bobtie658/Hello-world/README.md

-# Hello-world
+# Hi there
-just a place to store random stuff im working on
+just a place to store different things i make in my spare time

 may add more things here as i go